-- Dr.Feickert Volare Turntable – Our First Impressions and Listening Notes
+Dr.Feickert Volare Turntable – First Impressions and Listening Notes

-The first thing that’s likely to strike you on first encounter the Dr. Feickert Volare is its rather diminutive size.
-(420 mm x 360 mm x 125 mm) There’s been a progressively downward trend in scale over the last few decks we’ve had in Listening Room One – The rather large VPI TNT, the fairly large Music Hall MMF11 and now the “It couldn’t get any smaller and still play a record” Dr. Feickert Volare.
+The first thing that’s likely to strike you on first encounter with the Dr. Feickert Volare is its rather diminutive size.
+(420 mm x 360 mm x 125 mm) There’s been a progressively downward trend in scale over the last few decks I’ve had in Listening Room One – The rather large VPI TNT, the fairly large Music Hall MMF11 and now, the “It couldn’t get any smaller and still play a record” Dr. Feickert Volare.

 The next thing that’s striking about this turntable is the way that it looks.
 Having seen a few photos of the Volare, I was pretty underwhelmed with its appearance.
 It reminded me a little of a vintage Decca turntable built into a box with a lid.
 But when you see this baby in the flesh it’s absolutely gorgeous, it just exudes quality and class and looks as though it means serious business.

 The Volare requires very little fuss when setting up.
-In fairness I should say that our Volare came pre assembled and fitted with the excellent Ortofon Cadenza Bronze cartridge, so I had very little to do other than level the turntable, plug it in and hit the 33 1/3 rpm button.
+In fairness, I should say that the Volare came pre-assembled and fitted with the excellent Ortofon Cadenza Bronze cartridge, so I had very little to do other than level the turntable, plug it in, and hit the 33 1/3 rpm button.

 How Does It Sound?

 The turntable/arm/cartridge package needed more break-in time than I was willing to give it without sitting down and having a listen.
 You can’t put in a disc and leave it on repeat for a week with a vinyl spinner, so it’s hard to be in the same room as music and not sit down for a listen.
-In fairness things haven’t changed much about the way the ‘package’ sounds in the 50 or so hours of use its had prior to writing these notes.
+In fairness, things didn’t change much about the way the rig sounded after the first 50 or so hours of use.

 I have an ‘agony-album’ which always makes an early appearance when I’m evaluating anything new in the analog chain, it’s ‘Tears For Fears – The Seeds of Love’.
 OK so now I have to quickly try to recover my reputation.
 I’m not a fan of ‘pop’ music, the vast majority of what I hear on commercial radio royally sucks.
 But there are a few bands around who make good pop, and a few defunct bands from the 80’s and 90’s who made good music.
 Tears For Fears are one of those, IMHO.